LunarLogic/LunarToolkit/README.markdown

 ## Dependencies

-For using some methods of PSModel, a JSON parser is required.
+For using some methods of LLModel, a JSON parser is required.
 The Network module requires [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest) library.

 The Security module uses either [SDKeychain](https://github.com/sdegutis/SDKeychain) by Steven Degutis or